 Nova Scotia is growing its membership with UNESCO!
 Grand Pre is the third World Heritage Site in the Province, designated as such for its attention on the agricultural value of the dykelands and on the symbolic importance of the landscape to Acadians worldwide.
 Previous additions include Old Town Lunenburg, the Joggins Fossil Cliffs, the Southwest Nova Biosphere Reserve and the Bras d'Or Lake Biosphere Reserve.

 The Bay of Fundy was Canada’s only finalist in the Official New 7 Wonders of Nature contest.
+But its no wonder its still ranked one of the top must-do experiences in North America!
 Experience for yourself what makes the home of the world’s highest tides so special: tidal bore rafting, walking the ocean floor, kayaking along giant sea cliffs, going whale watching or discovering 300 million year old fossils.

 Join in an unforgettable, exhilarating, action packed 2 or 4 hour tidal bore rafting experience in versatile Zodiacs as you ride the roller coaster rapids of the Shubenacadie River.
 Check out these operators for your adventure like no other: Shubenacadie River Adventure Tours, Shubenacadie River Runners, Tidal Bore Rafting Park or Whitewater Adventures.